Join us on a mindful adventure and learn mindfulness through your experience

 Mindful Adventures is a not-for-profit venture that will provide you with professional development like no other you have seen.
 It also supports local communities in Nepal, one of the poorest countries in Asia, because all of our profits go to helping children in remote villages.
 Plus, we give staff much-needed work, we care for them, feed them well and pay the appropriately.
 All around it is a win-win.

-We have taken two groups of professionals into the mountains so far (the third, November 2016, is SOLD OUT).
-They have overwhelmingly loved the experience.
+We have taken groups of professionals into the mountains for the past few years and they have overwhelmingly loved the experience.
 “A life changer” is the most common response.

 Who is this trip for:

-• has you experience the grace and beauty that is the Himalaya
+- You experience the grace and beauty that is the Himalaya.

-• will show you the tallest mountains in the world up close, Mt Everest, for the Everest Base Camp trek
+- We show you the tallest mountains in the world up close, e.g. Mt Everest, for the Everest Base Camp trek.

-• you will stay in TiSe Guest House in Kathmandu and experience our rooftop gatherings overlooking Kathmandu
+- You stay in TiSe Guest House in Kathmandu and experience our rooftop gatherings overlooking Kathmandu.

-• experience the peace and caring that comes with being a group of humans travelling together
+- You experience the peace and caring that comes with being a group of humans travelling together.

 Not for profit venture: